Ways To Consume Cannabis

 If you enjoy inhaling cannabis, then joints, blunts, or pipes might be the way forward for you.
 If you’re not worried about how easy it is to carry your smoking gear around and want something that hits a bit harder, a bong might be your method of choice.

 Vaping should be considered by people who want to inhale cannabis, but want to avoid smoking.
-There is still a lot we need to learn about this new method, but if early indications are accurate, vaporizers have the potential to limit the amount of toxins and chemicals inhaled while consuming cannabis.
+There is still a lot we need to learn about this new method.
+If early indications are accurate, vaporizers have the potential to limit the amount of toxins inhaled while consuming cannabis.
 Vaporizers also work well with cannabis oils and concentrates.

 If you are looking for a full-body high, you should consider edibles.
 They can be a great and fun way of experiencing cannabis.
 But remember – it takes a while before you can feel the effects of edibles, so be patient and take it slow.
 Keep in mind that they are also known for hitting harder than most other types of cannabis consumption.